Why do we have Sheriffs?

 Only 15 Cities and Towns cross England and Wales have retained the Civic role of Sheriff.
 These are Berwick-upon-Tweed, Canterbury, Carmarthen, Chester, Gloucester, Haverfordwest, Lichfield, Lincoln, Newcastle, Norwich, Nottingham, Oxford, Poole, Southampton, York.

-In 1985 Cllr Andrew Gravells (Sheriff of Gloucester) contacted the Sheriffs of these places with an invitation to meet.
+In 1985 Cllr Andrew Gravells (then Sheriff of Gloucester) contacted the Sheriffs of these Cities and Towns with an invitation to meet.
 Subsequently a National Association was formed which continues today.
 The link to the website of the National Association of City & Town Sheriffs of England & Wales (NACTSEW) is here.

 Sheriff and Deputy Mayor of Gloucester 2025-26